 - Rheumatoid arthritis

-Injury, surgery, and certain medication can also cause lymph nodes to swell.
+Injury, surgery, and specific medication can also cause lymph nodes to swell.
 Sometimes MRSA will come before swollen lymph glands are seen or felt.

-When there are bacteria present in the body the lymph will filter it through the nodes to destroy and then remove it from the body.
-Viruses, cancer, and other pathogens in the body are treated the same way as the bacteria.
+When there are bacteria present in the body, the lymph will filter it through the nodes to destroy and then remove it from the body.
+Viruses, cancer, and other pathogens in the collection are treated the same way as the bacteria.
 When MRSA comes first, swollen lymph nodes will follow as the body fights off the Staphylococcus aureus bacteria.
-The following can increase the risk of a MRSA infection:
+The following can increase the risk of an MRSA infection: